Lissy93/ansibles/readme.txt

 5. YAML syntax or Jinja2 template errors
     - Check your YAML syntax with: `yamllint <file>.yml`
-    - Check your Jinja2 templates with: `ansible-playbook --syntax-check <playbook>.yml`
+    - Check your Jinja2 with: `ansible-playbook --syntax-check <playbook>.yml`

 6. The role 'foo' was not found
     - Install external roles with: `ansible-galaxy install -r requirements.yml`